CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `SOCIAL_LIE`            | Affects your ability to lie.
 `SOCIAL_PERSUADE`       | Affects your ability to persuade.
 `SPEED`                 | Affects your base speed.
+`STAMINA_REGEN_MOD`     | Modifier to how fast you regen your stamina.
+It is a percent with default value of 0, so `multiply` is useful only in combination with `add`. `add: 0.1` makes regen 10% bigger, `add: 1` doubles it
 `STEALTH_MODIFIER`      | Amount to be subtracted from player's visibility range, capped to 60.
 Negative values work, but are not very effective due to the way vision ranges are capped.
 `STOMACH_SIZE_MULTIPLIER`   | Changes how much food you can consume at once. `"add": 1000` adds 1 L to stomach size `STRENGTH`              | Affects the strength stat.
+`SWEAT_MULTIPLIER`      | Affects how much your body can sweat.
+Affects all bodyparts at once.
+Since it's a percent, using `multiply` is recommended.
 `THIRST`                |
 `UGLINESS`              | Affects your `ugliness` stat, which affects NPCs' initial opinion of you.
 `VITAMIN_ABSORB_MOD`    | Increases amount of vitamins obtained from the food `VOMIT_MUL`             | Affects your chances to vomit.
+`WEAKNESS_TO_WATER`     | Amount of damage character gets when wet, once per minute; scales with wetness, being 50% wet deal only half of damage; negative values restore hp; flat number with default value of 0, so `multiply` is useful only in combination with `add`; Works with float numbers, so `"add": -0.3` would result in restoring 1 hp with 30% change, and 70% chance to do nothing
 `WEAPON_DISPERSION`     | Positive value increase the dispersion, negative decrease one.

 Melee-only enchantment values | Description
 ---                           |---